mst209/birds/PROMPT.md

 ## The ask
 We have an adjacency list that creates a tree of nodes where a child's `parent_id` = a parent's `id`.
 We have provided some sample data in the attached csv.

-Please make an api (rails, sinatra, cuba--your choice) that has two endpoints:
+Please make an API using PostgreSQL and Ruby (rails, sinatra, cuba - your choice) that has two endpoints:

 ### 1. Common Ancestor
 `/nodes/:node_a_id/common_ancestors/:node_b_id` - It should return the `root_id`, `lowest_common_ancestor_id`, and `depth` of tree of the lowest common ancestor that those two node ids share.